 '''

 config system ha

-set uninterruptable-upgrade enable
+set uninterruptible-upgrade enable

 end

 '''

-Enabling uninterruptable-upgrade allows you to upgrade the firmware of an operating FortGate-6000 HA configuration with only minimal traffic interruption.
-During the upgrade, the backup FortiGate-6000 upgrades first.
-Then a failover occurs and the newly upgraded FortiGate-6000 becomes the primary FortiGate-6000 and the firmware of the new backup FortiGate-6000 upgrades.
+Enabling uninterruptible-upgrade allows you to upgrade the firmware of an operating FortGate-6000 HA configuration with only minimal traffic interruption.
+During the upgrade, the secondary FortiGate-6000 upgrades first.
+Then a failover occurs and the newly upgraded FortiGate-6000 becomes the primary FortiGate-6000 and the firmware of the new secondary FortiGate-6000 upgrades.